Soft power diplomacy in India's foreign policy under the Modi government: Challenges and prospects

 Author(s): Nainika Kumari

-Every country aspires to play a significant diplomatic and foreign policy role in world affairs.
+Abstract: Every country aspires to play a significant diplomatic and foreign policy role in world affairs.
 Interaction with other countries on a bilateral and multilateral basis is foreign policy.
 Every country develops principles to achieve its national objectives.
 Foreign policy is the balancing act between morality and governmental objectives.
 International relations do not always entail a continual foreign policy.
 It alters in response to domestic political climates and world politics.

 Foreign policy therefore entails choosing national objectives and interests and working to control other countries' behaviour in order to attain these objectives.
 States are interconnected with one another through a variety of relationships, including cultural, commercial, political, geographical, and other relationships.
 Every state seeks to further its own objectives.
 In international affairs, these interests are referred to as national interests.
 It is widely acknowledged that diplomacy is a crucial tool for advancing national interests.